Biden vows to evacuate all Americans — and Afghan helpers

 He has said he was following the advice of Afghanistan’s U.S.-backed president, Ashraf Ghani, in not earlier expanding U.S. efforts to fly out translators and other endangered Afghans.
 Ghani fled the country last weekend as the Taliban seized the capital.

-James LaPorta reported by Boca Raton, Florida.
-Associated Press reporters Zeke Miller, Josh Boak, Lolita C. Baldor and Kevin Freking contributed from Washington.
+LaPorta reported from Boca Raton, Florida.
+Associated Press writers Zeke Miller, Josh Boak, Lolita C. Baldor and Kevin Freking contributed from Washington.